mayflower/sc-graph-rag/README.md

 The script will:
 - Run the indexing process
-- Execute example global and local search queries
+- Execute example search queries
-- Generate a visualization of the knowledge graph
+- Generate statistics and visualization of the knowledge graph

 ## Features